thirdweb-dev/unity-sdk/README.md

 // instantiate a read only SDK on any EVM chain var sdk = new ThirdwebSDK("goerli");

-// connect a wallet via browser extension var walletAddress = await sdk.wallet.Connect();
+// connect the user's wallet - supports Metamask, Coinbase Wallet, WalletConnect and more var walletAddress = await sdk.wallet.Connect();

 // interact with the wallet